rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/buffers.rst

 The flags argument defines some important properties for the buffer.
 Section 5.2.1 in the OpenCL 1.1 spec defines the flag values.
 They are also listed below with their significance to this implementation.
-In general the flag values may be or'ed together to create buffers with a combination of properties.
+In general the flag values may be ORed together to create buffers with a combination of properties.
 The OpenCL 1.1 spec enumerates the cases of mutually exclusive buffer creation flags.